redhat-developer/vscode-rsp-ui/README.md

    These settings are valid for all servers

    * `"id"` - id server (read-only field, it cannot be changed)
-   * `"args.override.boolean"` - allow to override program and vm arguments if set to true.
-The first time this flag is set to true and the server is started, two other parameters will be generated "args.vm.override.string" and "args.program.override.string".
    * `"server.home.dir"` - the path where the server runtime is stored (read-only field, it cannot be changed)
-   * `"deployables"` - the list of deployables.
-It contains all informations related to each deployable.
    * `"server.autopublish.enabled"` - Enable the autopublisher
    * `"server.autopublish.inactivity.limit"` - Set the inactivity limit before the autopublisher runs
+   * `"server.timeout.startup"` - set how long (ms) to wait for a server to be recognized as started before giving up
+   * `"server.timeout.shutdown"` - set how long (ms) to wait for a server to be recognized as stopped before giving up
    * `"vm.install.path"` - A string representation pointing to a java home.
 If not set, rsp-ui.rsp.java.home will be used instead
+   * `"deployables"` - the list of deployables.
+It contains all informations related to each deployable.

 ### Provisional Global Server Parameters
    These settings may eventually be supported by all servers, but these settings are Provisional and may be changed before becoming official API.
+   * `"args.override.boolean"` - allow to override program and vm arguments if set to true.
+The first time this flag is set to true and the server is started, two other parameters will be generated "args.vm.override.string" and "args.program.override.string".
    * `"args.vm.override.string"` - allow to override vm arguments.
 Once you edited this flag, *make sure "args.override.boolean" is set to true before launching your server.
 Otherwise the server will attempt to auto-generate the launch arguments as it normally does.*
    * `"args.program.override.string"` - allow to override program arguments.
 Once you edited this flag, *make sure "args.override.boolean" is set to true before launching your server.
 Otherwise the server will attempt to auto-generate the launch arguments as it normally does.*
    * `"mapProperty.launch.env"` - allow to override or add to the environment being passed to a server upon startup.
 This property's value should be a object with a set of key-value pairs, where the key should be a desired environment variable, and the value being the value of that object.*